LONGITUDES

 #PanoramaMACBA

-31 August 2020: Between June and December 2020, Max was Editor of Season 01 of st_age and of TBA21’s social media.
-Pictured a "new normality" zoom with TBA21 team across Madrid and Vienna offices, plus team members in Prague, London, Ibiza, Barcelona, etc.
+31 August 2020: Between June and December 2020, Max was Editor of Season 01 of st_age and TBA21’s social media.
+Pictured a "new normality" Zoom with the TBA21 team across Madrid and Vienna offices, plus team members in Prague, London, Ibiza, Barcelona, etc.

 7 September 2020: First meeting with Rasmus Nilausen in the museum galleries. #PanoramaMACBA